2020PB/police-brutality/reports/Oregon.md

 Police shove a group of press and legal observers as they walk down the sidewalk.
 At one point, a journalist filming is shoved into a tree, causing him to drop his camera.

+One of the journalists in the group is a guide for a blind journalist.
+Police arrested this guide during the night, leaving the blind journalist without her guide.

-tags: journalist, legal-observer, push, shove
+tags: journalist, legal-observer, push, shove, person-with-disability

 id: or-portland-376